WARNING: Version 5.4 of Elasticsearch has passed its EOL date.

 to run with the serial collector.
 To pass the serial collector check,

 you must not start Elasticsearch with the serial collector (whether it’s

 from the defaults for the JVM that you’re using, or you’ve explicitly

 specified it with

 -XX:+UseSerialGC).
 Note that the default JVM

-configuration that ships with Elasticsearch configures Elasticsearch to
+configuration that ship with Elasticsearch configures Elasticsearch to

 use the CMS collector.